Why Choosing the Right EA Study Material Matters

 - Well-organized by part - study one section at a time

-- Clear, accessible writing style suitable for all experience levels
+- Clear, accessible writing suitable for all experience levels

 Cons:

-- Newer publication with fewer long-term reviews compared to legacy publishers
+- Newer publication with fewer long-term reviews than legacy publishers

-Practice questions are where EA exam prep lives or dies.
+Practice questions are where EA prep lives or dies.
 You can read about Circular 230 all day, but until you have worked through questions that test the specific rules, penalties, and exceptions, the material will not stick.
-SkillPrep's guide delivers 600 practice questions across all three parts.
+This guide leans hard into practice, advertising 1,200+ practice questions and 9 full-length tests across all three parts, plus IRS-procedure walkthroughs and test strategies.

 Pros: